MicrosoftDocs/win32/desktop-src/RAMgmtPSProv/remoteaccesserror.md

 title: RemoteAccessError class
 description: An extended error object that contains the error details of the RemoteAccess cmdlets.
 It inherits from the MSFT\_WmiError and extends it by adding the following fields to the error object.
 audience: developer
-ms.assetid: '0c37103f-5203-48f9-bbe6-acfe7cc9a93f'
+ms.assetid: 0c37103f-5203-48f9-bbe6-acfe7cc9a93f
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'remote-access'
+- remote-access
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-keywords: ["RemoteAccessError class", "RemoteAccessError class, described"]
+keywords:
+- RemoteAccessError class
+- RemoteAccessError class, described
 topic_type:
 - apiref
 api_name: